turned-on black and red computer tower

 Don’t call me a fanboy, but I run Corsair myself and have for years.
 Their RAM has always been reliable, fits in just about any build, and has never once given me a reason to switch.

 Your processor does the unsexy heavy lifting: timeline responsiveness, the effects that aren’t GPU-accelerated, and a big chunk of every export.
 For editing you want plenty of cores for the render grunt and strong single-core speed so scrubbing the timeline stays buttery.
-Two chips own this right now, one from each team.
+The good news?
+The chip most editors should buy is no longer the expensive one.

-On the Intel side, the Core Ultra 9 285K is the flagship, and it’s the one I run myself.
+On the Intel side, the Core Ultra 9 285K is still the flagship, and it’s the one I run myself.
 24 cores (8 performance + 16 efficiency) on the Arrow Lake platform, and it chews through encode and export like it’s nothing.
-This is the chip sitting in my own machine.
+Intel never refreshed it, so nothing newer has dethroned it.
+It is, however, around $520 against $303 for a few percent in Premiere.
+Buy it for everything else you do on the machine, not for the timeline.

 Prefer team red?
-The Ryzen 9 9950X3D is the one to get.
+The Ryzen 9 9950X is the one to get.
 16 Zen 5 cores and 32 threads, and it absolutely flies through renders, especially if you’re building a dedicated render box that lives on multi-core throughput.
+This post used to send you to the 9950X3D.
+Not anymore: the stacked cache is a gaming optimization, it costs about $659 against the 9950X’s $511, and Puget’s numbers put the $303 270K Plus level with it across Premiere, Resolve, and After Effects.
+If the machine also games, sure, get the X3D.
+For cutting, the plain 9950X is the better buy, and it’s the same chip our VFX workstation guide picks.

-Either one will eat 4K without blinking.
+Any of these will eat 4K without blinking.
 Grab whichever suits your motherboard and budget.
 Just don’t pair a $2,000 GPU with some four-core relic and then wonder where your speed went.
 That’s a bottleneck you’re building on purpose.
+And if the machine is really being built around Resolve rather than Premiere, the order of priorities shifts enough that it deserves its own build guide.

 Video Cards…